Obtaining Compensation for Pre-Existing Injuries Exacerbated in an Accident

 California law recognizes that many injury victims have pre-existing conditions that can be made worse by an accident.
 Under the eggshell skull doctrine, a defendant cannot escape liability because the plaintiff is more susceptible to injury compared to a normal person.
 In other words, the person at-fault for the accident takes the victim as they are not as the average person might be.

-At Ercolani Law Group, we fight for our clients to receive the maximum compensation allowed based on all of their injuries, including those made worse by the accident.
+At Westlake Injury Law, we fight for our clients to receive the maximum compensation allowed based on all of their injuries, including those made worse by the accident.
 We have recovered millions on behalf of injury victims, including a $1 million settlement for a client whose pre-existing injuries were exacerbated in a bus accident.

 If you or your loved one has been injured due to someone else’s negligence, contact our office at (805) 338-6880 for a free consultation.